Bonita Springs Vacation

-Bonita Springs and Estero are growing areas, with fine residential
+Bonita Springs is growing, with a number of fine residential

 find the beaches.
 The Southwest Florida International Airport is just